aileenchavarria/COSW30Project/README.md

 Files marked with a * might be deleted or repurposed.
 Files marked with a + are possible additions.

-As of now, there will be 16-18 required files, possibly a few more if I can get the user profiles and ability to edit profiles up and running.
+As of now, there will be 16-18 required files, possibly a few more if I can get the directory, user profiles and ability to edit profiles up and running.

 1. Title: Add User page